A family of symmetric functions associated with Stirling permutations: Binary trees

 \begin{remark} The proof of Theorem 1.3.3 in \cite{Drake2008} defines the map $\iota$ as follows: First select a letter $R_0$ of $T^{a}$ traveling always from the root to the smallest label that has a letter of $T^{a}$ substituted in (it is assumed that the trees are planar and the valency rule chooses the leftmost label in the subtree).
-For this letter $R_0$ either all children are leaves or it has at least one child forming a forbidden link with $R_0$.
+For this letter $R_0$ either all children are leaves or it has at least one child forming a link with a tree in $\mathfrak{T}$.
 If every child is a leaf then $\iota(\mathfrak{T})$ is the factorization where $R_0$ is considered as a tree in $\overline{\T_S}$.
 Otherwise let $R_1$ be the letter substituted into the child with smallest label.
 If $R_0 \circ R_1$ is an allowed link then $\iota(\mathfrak{T})$ is the factorization where $R_0 \circ R_1$ is part of the tree in $\T_S$.
 Otherwise make $R_0$ part of the forest of trees with forbidden links.

 The issue here is that $\iota$ is not a well-defined map.
-For example, assume that we are considering planar letters of the form:

-If we decide that the forbidden links are the ones that occur with middle children.
-Then the $(\T_S,\overline{\T_S})$-composite tree in Figure \ref{fig:counterexample} does not have a well defined image.
-In the figure, the factorization suggested considers the thick (red) trees together with the single node $1$ as the forest of forbidden trees ($\pi=1|234|567$).
-It is easy to check that the rule will assign a factorization that does not correspond to a $(\T_S,\overline{\T_S})$-composite tree.
+For example, assume that we are considering planar letters with the conditions in Example \ref{example:compositetrees}.
+Then the $(\T_S,\overline{\T_S})$-composite tree in the left of Figure \ref{fig:counterexample} does not have a well defined image.
+In the figure, the factorization suggested for the tree in the left has underlying ordered partition $\pi=1|234|5|6|7$.
+The reader can check that the process described in the previous paragraph, will assign the new factorization of the tree in the right of Figure \ref{fig:counterexample} that is not a $(\T_S,\overline{\T_S})$-composite tree (recall that forbidden trees can only have links involving middle children).

 \end{remark}

 In the following we will be using an alphabet of colored planar binary letters of the form:

 where $a<b$ and with colors from $\PP$.
 The possible links are of the form: